Skip to main content

 #

-I shared design responsibilities with the other game developer and web developer, and we all participated in whiteboarding sessions to define a design for the game that would meet the learning goals defined by the SMEs and project oversight.
-I led a series of whiteboarding sessions with the development team, core stakeholders, and 2 SMEs. we whiteboarded possible screen layouts for each prototype as well as mind maps of the most important learning material and how it was structured according to the SMEs. this was early in my career, if I were to lead such a meeting again today, I would probably use Miro to outline the learning goals and Figma to mock screenshots.
+I shared design responsibilities with the other game developer and web developer, and we all participated in whiteboarding sessions together.
+We worked closely with SMEs to produce a design for the game that would meet the learning goals of the project oversight.
+I led a series of whiteboarding sessions with the development team, core stakeholders, and 2 SMEs.
+We whiteboarded possible screen layouts for each prototype as well as mind maps of the most important learning material and how it was structured according to the SMEs.
+This was early in my career- if I were to lead such a meeting again today, I would probably use Miro to outline the learning goals and Figma to mock screenshots.

 Alt text